th1rst/learning/Projects/StartPage/Readme.md

 Stumbling accross Gridstack.js, I thought it would be cool if you could drag around the individual elements.

 The end goal is to have a customizable StartPage where you can choose what service you like to see.
-As a bonus, I'd like to implement a feature where you can store your user data locally and set it up to(automatically?) upload them on page load so no user information is stored on any server.
+As a bonus, I'd like to implement a feature where the user settings are stored in the Browsers LocalStorage so no cookies are used.

 Currently implemented:
 - Customizable Grid via Gridstack.js.
 Default: edit mode (can be locked in settings)